blackboard/BBDN-LTI-Tool-Provider-Node/README.md

 ## Developing
 This is not meant to be a Node.JS tutorial.
 It is simply an example of how one might implement the various features therein.
 Pull requests are welcome!

-# LTI 1.3 Tool
+# LTI Advantage Tool

 Implementation of IMS Global LTI v1.3 and LTI Advantage

 ## Requirements

-Connection access to a copy of the Blackboard Developer's Portal (devportal) to register this node application as a tool.
+Connection access to a copy of the Blackboard Developer's Portal (https://developer.blackboard.com) to register this node application as a tool.

 **_Note_:** Make sure you copy all important information provided during registation
 - Issuer